Frequently Asked Questions about Everbrite, ProtectaClear and metal restoration.

-- Everbrite or ProtectaClear can be applied by painting on with a natural bristled or solvent rated brush, wiping it on with an applicator pad or a lint-free cloth, rolling on with a high-density foam roller, spraying on the coating or dipping the object into the coating.
+- Everbrite or ProtectaClear can be applied by painting on with a natural bristled or solvent rated brush, gliding it on with an applicator pad or a lint-free cloth, rolling on with a high-density foam roller, spraying on the coating or dipping the object into the coating.

 - Refinishing with Everbrite Coatings is a simple 2 step process.
 First, the surface is cleaned and any polish or cleaner residue is removed.
 Second, the Coating is applied to refinish and protect the surface.

-- Everbrite Coatings can be applied by rolling the coating on with high-density foam rollers, spraying, dipping, painting on with a natural fiber brush or a poly sponge brush or simply wiped on the surface with an applicator.
+- Everbrite Coatings can be applied by rolling the coating on with high-density foam rollers, spraying, dipping, painting on with a natural fiber brush or a poly sponge brush or simply applied on the surface with an applicator.

 - Everbrite Coatings are one part coatings so there is nothing to mix.
 They are self leveling and are very easy to work with.

 - Surfaces like metal siding or metal buildings or roofs can be power washed but hand scrubbing is recommended to remove chalk, dirt, any wax or grease, or any other contaminating or dirtying agents.
 Storage doors are normally hand washed because people have their cardboard boxes stacked right up to the edge of their space and the seals are not tight.
 Remove all chalk and oxidation, rinse well and make sure that water does not bead up on the surface.
 If it does, that means there is still soap or wax or oily residue on the surface.
 The water should sheet off of a painted surface and not bead up.

 - Click here for cleaning directions for metal buildings and roll-up doors.